-- + 25 °C for class SN, N and ST appliances - + 32 °C for class T appliances
+- + 25 °C for class SN, N and ST appliances - + 32 °C for class T appliances and shall be controlled within the tolerances specified in 8.1.1.

-The refrigerator shall be installed and loaded as for the storage temperature test (see 13.1).
+The appliance shall be installed and loaded as for the storage temperature test (see 13.1).
 If, however, anti-condensation heaters are provided which can be switched on and off by the user but are not necessary to withstand the water vapour condensation test (see clause 14), they shall not be switched on.